yesiaw/ptpwn/README.md

 #### Instructions

-1. Run Packet Tracer.
+1. Start Packet Tracer.
-2. Run ptpwn.
+2. Compile and start ptpwn.
 3. Make the necessary changes to the user profile and save the .pka file.